qutip/qutip-notebooks/examples/heom/heom-1a-spin-bath-model-basic.md

 NC = 5 # cut off parameter for the bath
 ```

+### First of all, it is useful to look at the spectral density, to understand its magnitude and width, relative to the system properties:

 ```{code-cell} ipython3
 def plot_spectral_density():
     """ Plot the Drude-Lorentz spectral density """